Frequently Asked Questions

 If we bring our lunches, is there a place where we can eat?

 We can accommodate groups who want to stay for lunch or snack.
-We encourage groups to eat outside off our main lobby, but we can also make other accommodations as necessary, such as inclement weather.
-Check with LBC staff on show day for availability.
+We encourage groups to eat outside off our main lobby, but we can also make other accommodations as necessary, such as for inclement weather.
+Check with LBC staff on the show day for availability.